Olaisheretolearn/dnapattern/README.md

 ### 🤝 Contributions

-Open to collaboration! 🤗 For significant modifications, please open an issue first to discuss your plans or ideas.
+Open to collaboration! 🤗 For significant modifications, please open an issue first to discuss your plans.

 ### 📜 License
 [MIT](https://choosealicense.com/licenses/mit/)